syncfusion-content/flutter-docs/Flutter/DateRangePicker/headers.md

 documentation: ug
 ---
 ## Header
-You can customize the header of the data range picker using the headerStyle[link] and headerHeight[link] properties in date range picker.
+You can customize the header of the data range picker using the [headerStyle](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/headerStyle.html) and [headerHeight](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/headerHeight.html) properties in date range picker.

 ### Customize the header height in date range picker
-You can customize the height of the header of `DateRangePicker` by using headerHeight[link] property.
+You can customize the height of the header of `DateRangePicker` by using [headerHeight](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/headerHeight.html) property.

 {% tabs %}
 {% highlight Dart %}